-Our research is grounded in laboratory experiments to obtain insights into dynamical phenomena: from the dynamics of fluid flows to the crystallisation of polymers.
+Our research is based on laboratory experiments to obtain insights into dynamical phenomena: from the dynamics of fluid flows to the crystallisation of polymers.
 Experimental research often leads to surprises, new structures and new materials.
-For example the swelling of gels and the stretching of viscoelastic polymer filaments often led to unexpected phenomena.
-The research on the rheological properties of these complex fluids, especially polymers, could also lead to new materials and structures.
-The understanding, interpretation and re-use of those phenomena are then possible through a combination of experiments, theory and numerical modeling.
+For example the swelling of gels or the stretching of viscoelastic polymer filaments led to unexpected phenomena.
+The understanding, interpretation and reuse of these phenomena are possible through a combination of more experiments, theory and numerical modeling.
 In additon, I enjoy playing with old problems including the transition to turbulence in Couette-Taylor and Poiseuille flows or the crystallisation of hydrates.